French cruiser Friant: Service history

 Construction of Friant began with her keel laying at the Arsenal de Brest on 8 December 1891.
-She was launched on 17 April 1893, the same day as her sister ship Chasseloup-Laubat, but stability problems delayed Friants completion.
+She was launched on 17 April 1893, the same day as her sister ship Chasseloup-Laubat, but stability problems delayed Friant's completion.
 Her original, heavy military masts were removed, along with her four 47 mm guns to reduce weight high in the ship.
 She was commissioned for sea trials on 25 June 1894, and she was placed in full commission on 15 May 1895.
 She was thereafter assigned to the Northern Squadron, arriving in time to take part in the annual fleet maneuvers that began on 1 July.
 The exercises took place in two phases, the first being a simulated amphibious assault in Quiberon Bay, and the second revolving around a blockade of Rochefort and Cherbourg.
 The maneuvers concluded on the afternoon of 23 July.